neilcampbelll/TAF_VMS/README.md

 # ICES VMS and Logbook Data Call - TAF Implementation

-This repository provides a standardized workflow for preparing and submitting data to the ICES Data Call for VMS/Logbook data, following the ICES Transparent Assessment Framework (TAF) structure.
+This repository provides a standardised workflow for preparing and submitting data to the ICES Data Call for VMS/Logbook data, following the ICES Transparent Assessment Framework (TAF) structure.
 The workflow processes fishing activities data in the North East Atlantic and Baltic Sea, preparing it according to ICES requirements.

 ## Repository Structure